A fictitious-play finite-difference method for linearly solvable mean field games: Review of mean field games and fictitious play

 where the set $\Omega$ is the spatial domain in $\mathbb{R}^n$.
 We consider \eqref{eq:LQHJB}--\eqref{eq:LQFP_initial} under suitable boundary conditions, although we do not state them explicitly here.
 Once a solution of \eqref{eq:LQHJB}--\eqref{eq:LQFP_initial} is deduced, the function

 gives an approximate Nash equilibrium in \eqref{eq:nash_equilibrium} (see Ref.~\cite{Lasry2007Mean}).

-We are interested in numerical computations for \eqref{eq:LQHJB}--\eqref{eq:LQFP_initial}.
+We aim to construct a finite difference scheme for approximating \eqref{eq:LQHJB}--\eqref{eq:LQFP_initial}.
 Since the system is not an initial value problem, producing the solution, say the MFG equilibrium, presents a serious difficulty.
-The well-known approach is a forward-backward iteration (see Ref.~\cite{Lauriere2021Numerical}, as an example).
+The well-known approach is a fixed-point iteration (see Ref.~\cite{Lauriere2021Numerical}, as an example).
 In this approach, we generate alternately a sequence of solutions $v^{(k)}$ and $m^{(k)}$ of the HJB and FP equations and are able to solve the HJB and FP equations separately.
-Convergence properties are studied in Refs.~\cite{Achdou2012Iterative, Gueant2012Mean}, for example.
+Convergence properties are studied in Refs.~\cite{Carlini2014Fully,Gueant2012Mean}, for example.
 However, some stability issues still remain (see Ref.~\cite{Lauriere2021Numerical}).

 In this paper, we study another iterative approach, called \emph{fictitious play}, as proposed in Ref.~\cite{Cardaliaguet2017Learninga}.
 We apply the iterative scheme of fictitious play to the MFG equations \eqref{eq:LQHJB}--\eqref{eq:LQFP_initial}.
 We start with the initial guess $m^{(0)}=m^{(0)}(x,t)$.
 Then, for $k=0,1,\ldots$, we solve successively the following equations: